-Browsing 60 - 70 results of 172 programs for subject - Art
+Browsing 60 - 70 results of 174 programs for subject - Art

+On August 4, 2011 After Dark Blue delved into the color of cool with explorations of indigo, underwater vision, color photography, and blues performances by Lady Bianca, Bobbie Webb, and Fillmore Slim.
+Tsering Wangmo Dhompa is a poet who collects inspiration from the everyday--walking in the city, looking at people, listening to language--as well as from her imagination and memory.
+In this show we explore her process and product.
 An homage to the color of passion and pageantry, Red featured special presentations, classic exhibits, and fiery performances by San Francisco’s Theatre Flamenco.
 Goerte once described architecture as "frozen music," observing their common foundation in mathematics, geometry, and aesthetics.
 But what is the sound of a skyscraper?
 A warehouse?
 A bridge?
 Here we explore the connections between architecture and music, juxtaposing San Francisco buildings with musical compositions influenced by architecture.
 This experimental segment of Science in the City asks more questions than it answers.
 Butoh masters Hiroko and Koichi Tamano discuss their rich practice of performing, teaching, and living Butoh that has spanned more than 40 years.
 Join us for a preview of Oaxacan artisans that will be visiting the Exploratorium this summer as part of Colorfest!
 In this show we'll explore the EcoCenter at Heron's Head Park, San Francisco's only off-grid building and an inspiring model of sustainable living in an area that has historically been a dumping ground for industrial waste.
 We are guided through the place and its principles of environmental justice by recent college graduate and EcoCenter worker Jasmine Dow.

 This magical piece integrates live performance and projected animation.
 As artist Miwa Matreyek moves behind the screen, her shadow becomes the protagonist in a fantastical world of her own creation.
 Join us for an exploration of new frontiers in film—where cinematic artworks range beyond the screen to encompass unique combinations of animation, objects, and live performance.
 Scott Weaver has spent the last 35 years painstakingly constructing a replica of the city of San Francisco made of toothpicks!
 Not only that, but it is also a marble run, allowing ping-pong balls to take various tours through the city.
 His artwork will be on display in the Tinkering Studio at the Exploratorium until June 19th.
-Thao Nguyen is a prolific San Francisco-based musician and songwriter who has recorded four albums already in her young career.
-In this candid reflection on her songwriting practice, she describes her process of shaping her emotional struggles and introspection into words, music, and then into exuberant performance.
-At the core of her practice is a drive to mine her personal experiences to provide empathy and camaraderie for others going through life’s darker moments.
-Made by the Exploratorium's Teacher Institute, this "machinima"--a film made entirely in a virtual world, highlights the exhibits and recent events in Second Life on the Exploratorium Island and 'Sploland sims.